 Pinchot, Gifford.
 Breaking New Ground.
 Washington, DC: Island Press, 1947.
 Reprinted in 1972, 1987, and 1998.

 Pinkett, Harold T., “Consulting Forestry.”
 In Encyclopedia of American Forest and Conservation History, edited by Richard C. Davis.
 New York: Macmillan Publishing, 1983.

 West, Terry L. Centennial Mini-Histories of the Forest Service.
-Washington, D.C., United States Department of Agriculture, 1992.
+Washington, DC: U.S. Department of Agriculture, 1992.

 Fire Science Online provides “Forestry Careers & Degrees: A Guide for Students.”

 Society of American Foresters Helpful information about the profession of forestry, including career advice and links to resources in the field.